Agriculture in New York: Livestock, poultry, and their products

+Wine

 Crops

 New York is a top-ten national producer of apples, grapes, onions, sweet corn, tomatoes, and maple syrup.
 In 1998, the state ranked second in apples, third in corn silage, fourth in tart cherries, seventh in strawberries, and tenth in potatoes.
 Crops accounted for $2.25 billion in sales in 2012.
+There are over fifty thousand acres of apple orchards and approximately 694 commercial apple growers, concentrated in the Champlain Valley, Hudson Valley, Finger Lakes and Niagara Frontier regions.

 Some sources rank potatoes as number one in economic value among vegetables.
-New York is also top-two or -three nationwide in cabbage acreage and production, and it's also been claimed that cabbage is the highest earning vegetable in the state.
-There are over fifty thousand acres of apple orchards and approximately 694 commercial apple growers, concentrated in the Champlain Valley, Hudson Valley, Finger Lakes and Niagara Frontier regions.
+New York is also top-two or -three nationwide in cabbage acreage and production, and it has also been claimed that cabbage is the highest earning vegetable in the state.
+An upstate New York farm was the first to cultivate sugar snap peas at scale, after the cultivar was developed in Twin Falls, Idaho.

 Regions

+The Finger Lakes region is the center of state agriculture.
 The top five counties by sales value in 2012 were Wyoming, Cayuga, Suffolk, Genesee, and St. Lawrence counties.
 In the Western New York region, Chautauqua County is the state's top producer of grapes while Allegany County is the state's top producer of hogs and pigs.

 Honeoye soil, located mainly on the low plateau in the northern part of the Appalachian Plateau, in the southern part of the Ontario Lowland, and Mohawk Valley, is recognized as one of the most productive agricultural soils and as the quasi-official New York state soil.

 The Black Dirt Region is a super-fertile region of muck located in southern Orange County within the Hudson Valley region, northwest of New York City.
 Muck soils are defined by the USDA as made up of relatively deep organic deposits of partially or almost completely decomposed plant material.